Arts First

-ARTS FIRST is an annual arts festival held at Harvard University over four days each May.
-It includes performances or shows involving musical, theatrical, and artistic groups on campus.
-It was founded by alum John Lithgow in 1994 to honor the artistic community at Harvard, and is run by Harvard's Office for the Arts (OFA).
-The festival is a public event and many of the events are free.
+Harvard Arts Festival (formerly ARTS FIRST) is an annual arts festival held at Harvard University over four days at the end of the spring semester.
+It includes live performances (music, dance, theater, poetry readings, comedy, fashion, and more) as well as art exhibitions and art-making activities.
+It was founded by alum John Lithgow and Office for the Arts Director Myra Mayman in 1994 to honor the artistic community at Harvard, and is produced by Harvard's Office for the Arts (OFA).
+The festival producer is Alicia Anstead and the Arts Fest Coordinator is Marin Orlosky.
+The celebratory event is open to the public, and many of the events are free.

 Participation

 All Harvard affiliates (undergraduates, graduate students, faculty, staff, and alumni/ae) may apply to perform and exhibit artwork during ARTS FIRST.
 Performing ensembles may include non-Harvard affiliates, as long as at least one performer is a Harvard affiliate.

 The festival involves up to 2,000 artists, giving over 100 performances and exhibitions.

 Volunteers are recruited to assist in running the festival.
-They are not required to be Harvard alumni.
+They are not required to be affiliated with Harvard University.

 Participant funding

 Some funding is provided for selected Public Art projects in Harvard Yard.
 ARTS FIRST Performance Fair performances are directly given a free venue, publicity, and production support, instead of funding.